yvann-ba/ComfyUI_Yvann-Nodes/README.md

 ---

-### Node: Floats To Weights Strategy 🛠️
+### Floats To Weights Strategy 🏋️

-Converts a list of floats to IPAdapter weights strategy, useful to use "IPAdapter Weights From Strategy" & "Prompt Schedule From Weights Strategy" from any float list, this way you can give the audio_weights from my audio nodes to the [IPAdapter](https://github.com/cubiq/ComfyUI_IPAdapter_plus) pipeline
+Convert a list of floats into an IPAdapter weights strategy, enabling use with "IPAdapter Weights From Strategy" or "Prompt Schedule From Weights Strategy".
+This allows to pass audio_weights or any float list to the IPAdapter pipeline

 ><details>
 >  <summary><i>Node Parameters</i></summary>